Crappie Vs Bluegill – What’s the Difference?

 Appearance

-While bluegills and crappies are similar in appearance, there are some key differences that set the two apart.
-For one, the size of a bluegill is significantly smaller than a crappie.
+While bluegills and crappies are similar in appearance, some key differences set the two apart.
+For one, the size of a bluegill is significantly smaller than crappie.
 Bluegills are a great choice for bait fishers and are used in many cuisines.

 Bluegill